Glory-AI/linux-systems-for-robotics/linux-notes/filesystem.md

 9. /opt

-This contains software built from ground up that are not part of the built in installation of your system i.e. add on applications.
+This contains optional software built from ground up that are not part of the built in installation of your system i.e. add on applications.
 The applications go into the opt/bin and the libraries in opt/lib.

 10. /srv